Self-Guided Strolling Tour

 Strolling Tour Highlights:

 – This charming old inn, built during the late 1790’s, has housed presidents Andrew Jackson, James K. Polk and Andrew Johnson.

 – Before becoming president, Andrew Jackson stayed in this two-story log house.
 The house was originally built about 1778 in a field in Jonesborough, then moved to Main Street as a keystone of the preservation effort.

 Jonesborough Presbyterian Church

 – This Greek-Revival structure was built during the 1840’s and still contains the original pulpit, pews, and slave gallery.

-May-Dishner House – This location was where copies of America’s first periodicals devoted to the abolition of slavery, Manumission Intelligencer and The Emancipator, were printed.
+May-Dishner House – This location was where copies of America’s first periodical solely devoted to the abolition of slavery, The Emancipator, were printed.

-Sister’s Row – Samuel D. Jackson built this brick house in 1820 containing three units for his three daughters.
+Sister’s Row – Samuel D. Jackson built this brick house in 1820 containing three units, purportedly for his three daughters.